Skip to content

 Install the Outdoor Unit

-• Mount the outdoor unit on brackets to the wall or ground, following the manufacturer’s instructions.
+• Follow the manufacturer's instructions to mount the outdoor unit on brackets to the wall or ground.
 Place it on a stable, level surface in an area with good air circulation.
 Connect the refrigerant lines and wiring to the indoor unit before installing the outdoor unit.

 Connect the Refrigerant Lines

-• Uncoil the refrigerant lines and run them from the indoor unit to the outdoor unit.
+• Uncoil the refrigerant lines and run them from indoor to outdoor units.
 Evacuate air from the lines using a vacuum pump and manifold gauge set.
 Once evacuated, release the refrigerant from the outdoor unit into the lines.
 Check for any leaks in the system before proceeding.

 Connect the Electrical Lines